Estimated reading time: 6 minutes

 Does every crested gecko fire up?

 Not all crested geckos will fire up or do so in the same way.
 Some might never fire up.
-This is normal and you don’t need to worry.
-When your crested gecko doesn’t have a lot of difference between its fired up and fired down coloration you might not even notice the color change.
+A lack of color change is nothing to worry about.
+When your crested gecko doesn’t have a lot of difference between its fired-up and fired-down coloration, you might not even notice the color change.

 Why do crested geckos fire up?

-Crested geckos fire up for a number of reasons.
+Crested geckos fire up for several reasons.
 The process depends on their environment and their mood.
-Crested geckos will usually be fired up when they are active and awake.
+Crested geckos will usually fire up when they are active and awake.
 Firing up is also associated with higher humidity, higher temperature, and a lack of lighting.

 Why do crested geckos fire down?